githubnext/blocks/docs/Developing blocks/2 Building your first block.md

 Name your repository:

 <img width="801" alt="&quot;Create a new repository from blocks-template&quot; screen" src="https://user-images.githubusercontent.com/8978670/144893351-25b24bfa-3400-4e92-9a2a-618b3ac06a5e.png" />
-Finally, clone your newly-created repository, you're ready to work.
+Finally, clone your newly-created repository, and you're ready to work.
 ## Developing locally

 ```bash